interrogator/corpkit/doc_features.md

 #### Store everything

 Every interrogation is stored in memory, alongside all options used to generate the result.
 You can save these to disk and auto-load them when you open a project.
 Concordances can be stored, saved, merged and loaded too.
 This means that you can always reproduce a particular interrogation.

-You can even share your project with others.
+You can even share your project with others: if you share the project folder with your colleagues, they can use *corpkit* to explore your saved interrogations, concordances and images.

 #### Command line interface